 Software - What are the key photography-related features from Photoshop that are missing in GIMP? - Photography - Stack Exchange.
 Photoshop - Is there an equivalent to Adobe's "Vibrance" in Gimp? - Photography - Stack Exchange.
 Handy Tweaks To Make GIMP Replace Photoshop - Smashing Magazine.
+Advertisement Today, too many websites are still inaccessible.

-Advertisement GIMP is the favorite graphics editing program of many designers and graphic artists.
+In our new book Inclusive Design Patterns, we explore how to craft flexible front-end design patterns and make future-proof and accessible interfaces without extra effort.
+Hardcover, 312 pages.
+Get the book now!
+GIMP1 is the favorite graphics editing program of many designers and graphic artists.

-It is free and compatible with Windows, Mac and Linux (the two big reasons for its popularity).
-It has a wide array of features, as well as plug-ins, filters and brushes.
-Documentation is primarily available in online communities, as well as through extensive add-ons.
 GIMP was never designed to replace Photoshop, yet with every release, it comes a little closer to being able to do so.
 Further Reading on SmashingMag: Link In this article, we list eight tweaks to make GIMP a more serious Photoshop replacement option.
-Installing Plug-Ins, Brushes and Filters Before continuing, you need to know how to install add-ons.
-Windows: the folder is located in C:/Programs/GIMP.Mac: right-click and choose the application folder.Linux: press Ctrl+H in the Home folder to reveal the hidden .gimp folder.
+Installing Plug-Ins, Brushes and Filters Link Before continuing, you need to know how to install add-ons.
 To install a brush or plug-in, copy and paste it into the appropriate folder and restart GIMP.
-1. Restart GIMP and open the Filters menu.
-2. 3.
-PSPI: Running Photoshop plug-ins in GIMP.
+1.

+Possibly building and running it on Linux might have worked already years ago, but nobody tried...
+Thanks to Mukund for trying it on Linux and reporting the success!
+Where to find Photoshop plug-in filters that are any good?
+Google is your friend.
+There are some exceptions though.
+Some magazines that come with "cover" CD-ROMs, like Computer Arts, often include commercial Photoshop filters on the CD-ROMs.
 Photoshop plug-in filters (for the Windows version of Photoshop, which is what we are talking about here) are actually (32-bit) Windows DLLs, which are dynamically loaded into the plug-in host process's address space.
 Windows The Windows package includes just pspi.exe.
 Linux 64-bit Linux Downloads.
 60+ (more) Advanced Photoshop & GIMP Tutorials.
 Skip to content Dennis Plucinik's Web Design Blog Just another WordPress site advertisements Follow Me 60+ (more) Advanced Photoshop & GIMP Tutorials Posted on February 8, 2008 by dennisplucinik in Design | Tagged with: Adobe, GIMP, Photoshop, tutorials Before getting started, I want to give a shout out to Collis down at psdtuts.com.

 Photoshop: Photo Manipulation Photoshop: Digital Painting / Vector Art Photoshop: Web Buttons / Web Interfaces & Text Effects Photoshop: Special Effects Advertisements GIMP: Text Effects GIMP: Web Buttons & Interfaces GIMP: Digital Painting GIMP: Photo Retouching / Digital Coloring GIMP: Special Effects ← Problems With Windows Vista How to Install WordPress MU in 8 Steps → ozzo says: February 11, 2008 at 2:44 pm Great collection.